DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Other than the frequency of wildfires, it could be insightful to see how big the fire was in each state (see Fig. 2.
 4 and 2.
 5).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Average_fire_size_per_US_state.png)
 Fig. 2.
 4: The average size of US Wildfires per state (1992 - 2015)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_fire_size_per_US_state.png)
 Fig. 2.
 5: The total size of US Wildfires per state (1992 - 2015)

+As Fig. 2.
+5 suggests, Alaska with only around 700,000 total population (https://en.wikipedia.org/wiki/Alaska) has the largest wildfire in US between 1992 adn 2015.
+The number of wildfires for each class size per state is shown in Fig. 2.
+6.

 |**(1)**|**(2)** |
 | -- | --|